Write and Validate Custom Scripts

 MERGEUpdates existing records and adds new records based on key fields.client.write_to_dlo("Target_DLO__dll", df, write_mode=WriteMode.MERGE)

-1. Go to your SDK project folder.
+1. Go to your code extension package folder.

 3. Add required dependencies to requirements.txt.